 “SAFe challenges Human Resources (HR) to realign their people approach with this new way of working.
 It imposes a far-reaching transformation to bring HR into the 21st Century by shifting from a process-oriented HR Management to an empowering Lean-Agile people operations.
 It changes the face and significance of HR forever.
 In a SAFe whitepaper, we describe six basic themes that can guide Leaders and their HR Partners on how to address various aspects of more contemporary Lean-Agile people solutions in the Lean-Agile enterprise.
 These are:

 Every day I come across online commentaries and debates where the pros and cons of agile frameworks are discussed.
 The debate between simplicity and complexity will probably never cease to exist.
 Some people love a certain framework and others don't.
 Both have valid reasons when we look at their specific context.
 Most of the contributors to these debates, however, have never been in a senior management role in a huge and complex organization or enterprise.
 More often than not their context is a limited number of teams.
 From their point of view, their criticism of agile scaling seems solid.
 However, you could look at it this way; to repot a plant you might prefer a garden shovel, and to replant a tree an excavator might be handy.
 But using an excavator to repot a plant somehow doesn’t feel right.
-The problem is that most humans are fundamentalists.
+The problem is that most humans are fundamentalists by nature.
 Once we are into something, everything becomes about that and we start using excavators to repot plants or garden shovels to replant trees.
 Most of the critique that frameworks like, for instance, SAFe receive comes from people in the business of repotting plants.
 Most decision-makers that buy into this framework are in the business of replanting trees.
 Debating preferences between them is pointless.

-I hope we can all agree that Scrum as a framework has brought us many benefits, but it has significant limitations when we need multiple, if not dozens of teams to cooperate.
+I hope we can all agree that Scrum as a framework has brought us many benefits, but it has significant limitations when we need multiple, if not dozens of teams to cooperate on a single value proposition.
 The more teams we need to support a single value stream the more cross-team coordination we may need.
 This doesn’t necessarily mean that we need additional roles and layers.
 This depends on the organizational maturity, system complexity and existing culture.
 But it may very well be that many organizations do need structures apart from Scrum while transforming to - and scaling - an agile way of working.
 This doesn’t necessarily have to be an end-state.
 Agile transformation is about maturing and changing one’s culture.
 Eventually, many structures may become obsolete once they have served their purpose.

 On one hand you could argue that some frameworks are too big and complex.
 On the other hand, so are some organizations.
 Any solution should fit the problem.
 So, Full SAFe, for example, is meant solely for huge and complex organizations.
 Looking at Essential SAFe, it is very similar (in size and simplicity) to the Spotify model, LeSS and Nexus.